thephm/signal_sqlite_md/README.md

 ```

 5. Add the corresponding row to `groups.json` or `people.json`:
-    - set group `id` to `id` from `conversations.csv`
+    - set group `id` to the `id` from `conversations.csv`
     - set the `conversation-id`:
-        - for a group, use the `groupID` from `conversations.csv`
+        - for a group, use the `groupID` from  Step 3
-        - for a person use `id` from `conversations.csv`
+        - for a person use `id` from Step 4
     - set `slug`:
-        - choose a one-word or hyphenated keyword for this person or group
+        - come up with a one-word or hyphenated keyword (`slug`) for this person or group
-        - this slug must match what the frontmatter `slug` field value the person's `person.md` profile so messages can be correlated to the specific person in your notes
+        - the slug must match the frontmatter `slug` field value in the person's `person.md` profile so that messages can be correlated to the specific person in your notes
         - Example: `spongebob`
     - set `description` to `name` either the name from `conversations.csv` or something else e.g. "They get hooked!"